tamasgal/WebSocketClient.jl/README.md

 In the example folder, there are two files, echo.jl and simple_ws_server.jl.
 You may try the example with the following:

-Install "WebSockets" server package if you have not done so.
+Install "DataStructures" and "WebSockets" packages if you have not done so.
+The latter is used by simple_ws_server.jl.
 ```
+julia> Pkg.add("DataStructures")
 julia> Pkg.add("WebSockets")
 ```

 Open a terminal and start the web socket server.
 ```
 $ julia simple_ws_server.jl
+Listening on 0.0.0.0:8087...

+(The web socket server will run in the foreground.
+You can stop it using control-C.)
 ```
-The web socket server will run in the foreground.
-You can stop it using control-C.

 To run the example echo.jl
 ```